 - Awards and recognition for accomplishments

-Awana is a weekly adventure broken into three segments that provide start-to-finish excitement in every club meeting:
+Awana is a weekly adventure during the school year and is broken into three segments that provide start-to-finish excitement in every club meeting:

 Team competition takes place in Awana’s unique circle games and other playground favorites.
 Kids have tons of fun unleashing their energy while learning teamwork, sportsmanship and other positive character traits through their participation.